kwilkins/dnd/5e-reference-doc.md

 ### DM's Have HP Too
 When the DM's HP runs out they lose the will to run the game!
 Good players don't let that happen.

-These things can cause a DM to take damage:
+Some examples of things that can cause a DM to take damage:
   * Checking your phone
   * Meta-gaming
   * Being late
   * Leaving the table other than during a break
-  * etc.

-These things can help restore their HP:
+Some examples of things that can help restore their HP:
   * Inspired play
   * Kindness
-  * Cookies & ice cream
+  * Pizza & cookies
   * Talking with them about the game
-  * etc.

 ## Suggested Player Resources
 I use a lot of these resources when DMing, playing, and even writing this document.
 Hopefully you find some of these useful.

 ### Official Content
 #### <a target="_blank" href="http://www.learningdnd.com/resource/unearthed-arcana-list/">Unearthed Arcana</a>
-From time to time, WotC will put out unofficial material to gauge player interest and playtest experiences.
+From time to time, WotC will put out official-unofficial material to gauge player interest and playtest experiences.
 A lot of this content is off the cuff and not ready for actual play while some of it can be pretty clean and reasonable (noted in relevant sections of this document), so mileage may vary.
-Here is a list of everything WotC has released.
+If you're interested, I've written <a target="_blank" href="5e-unearthed-arcana.html">some thoughts on some of what they have released.</a>

 #### <a target="_blank" href="http://dnd.wizards.com/articles/sage-advice">Sage Advice & Errata</a>
 WotC releases fixes for mistakes or clarifications to published content as needed.
 The document is cumulative, so the most recent posting usually has everything they have fixed.
 You might be surprised to read an official ruling that changes mechanics you use.

+#### <a target="_blank" href="https://www.dndbeyond.com">D&D Beyond</a>
+WotC has always been lacking on good digital tool support for D&D, which kind of sucks.
+In a world where everyone has mobile devices I really can't grasp why I don't have a phone app that makes it easy to view, filter, and choose spells.
+Or track my class features and HP during combat.
+D&D Beyond is the closest thing we have and while it is officially supported by WotC, it isn't quite what it could be due to it being a 2nd party product and no native app support.
+That said, it's been getting better and better over the months so I'm excited to see how it progresses.
+As a character sheet tracker, it works great!

 ### Unofficial Content
 #### <a target="_blank" href="https://www.reddit.com/r/DnD/">r/dnd</a>
 By no means an official source of information, and sometimes a terrible source of information, but I really enjoy the weekly questions thread submitted every Monday(usually pinned near the top).
-Inside you’ll find both new and experienced, players and DMs all asking questions about interactions, roleplaying ideas, and rule clarifications.
+Inside you’ll find both new and experienced, players and DMs all asking questions about interactions, role-playing ideas, and rule clarifications.

 #### <a target="_blank" href="https://www.youtube.com/playlist?list=PLPV88C9y83a7olDrtOsYnXzhSC0S5DHb1">Koibu’s Corner</a>
 Neal Erickson is an incredible DM who does enjoy playing 2nd edition D&D more so than newer systems, but his wealth of information and years of experience in the game is still invaluable whether you agree with his interpretation of the grease spell or not.
 From time to time he records little talks about different aspects of playing D&D, from why character death is cool to how to get the DM “on your side”.

 #### <a target="_blank" href="https://www.youtube.com/playlist?list=PLlUk42GiU2guNzWBzxn7hs8MaV7ELLCP_">Matt Colville's Running the Game</a>
 While this video series is primarily about running the game as a DM, there are some great tidbits and entire videos that players can learn from as well!

 #### 5e System Reference Document (SRD)